-The Company's acquisition and exploration expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. This loan amounting to \$11.5 million is part of a \$14 million facility.
-The loan carried an interest at a rate of Libor + 2% up to a maximum of 7% up until 1 July 2015.
-From 1 July 2015, the loan became interest free.
+The Company's expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. This loan amounting to \$11.6 million is part of a \$14 million facility.
+The loan is interest free.
 The facility exists until 31 December 2021 so long as the Company remains a 98.1% subsidiary of Falcon Oil & Gas Ltd. The loan is repayable on demand.